selaguardia/ProjectZero/README.md

         - button shouldnt work because pet is happy
     - When bored the button should allow you to increment boredom levels by 1 everytime

-6. When the pet dies the photo should change and show a different pet
+6. When the pet dies the photo should change and show a different pet --done
     - When the pet dies the game is over but you can still restart the game with a new pet.

 7. Edit name button --done